haikmanukyan/neural-state-machine/README.md

 ## Usage
-To obtain the data please contact me for now.
-Put the data into the data directory.
+Put the data into the data directory as a .npy file.
+You can use the train_test_split.py script to split it if not already.

-To train a model run the following command from the root directory:
+To train the model run the following command from the projects root directory:
 ```
 python scripts/train.py
 ```